rick-r/marriage-figaro-norway/captions.md

 (Che lingua!
 Manco male
 ch'ognun sa quanto vale.)

-"That mean old bitch, she's always spreading gossip.
-Just as well no-one listens to her!"
+That mean old bitch, she's always spreading gossip.
+Just as well no-one listens to her!

 Brava!
 Questo è giudizio!
 Con quegli occhi modesti,
 con quell'aria pietosa,
 e poi ...
-"Look at her, all sweetness and light.
-But we all know..."
+Look at her, all sweetness and light.
+But we all know...

 ? may not need next two?
 Che cara sposa!
-"and here's the lovely bride!"
+and here's the lovely bride!

 ## N. 5 Duettino